-There are, of course, certain health risks associated with spoiled bread, so always remember to practice food safety and enjoy your bread prior to the eat by date.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store bread to extend its shelf life?
+How to store Bread to extend its shelf life?

 You can help keep freshly baked bakery bread fresh by storing it in a paper bag.
 Paper bags are better than plastic bags because the paper allows the bread to breath and keep from moisture build up and mold - but it will dry out way faster.